Cheapest car insurance in North Dakota for a bad driving record

 Cheapest car insurance in North Dakota by city

-West Fargo has the cheapest car insurance rates in North Dakota, averaging $2,213.
-However, the most expensive city is Stanton, with average insurance rates of $2,770.
+West Fargo has the cheapest car insurance rates in North Dakota at $2,213 per year.
+But the most expensive city is Stanton with rates of $2,770 per year.

 CityAverage annual premium for clean recordAnnual premium for high-risk driver